menu

 Demographics

-The per capita income in Alpine in 2022 was $17,964, which is low income relative to Arizona and the nation.
-This equates to an annual income of $71,856 for a family of four.
-Alpine also has one of the higher rates of people living in poverty in the nation, with 50.35% of its population below the federal poverty line.
+The per capita income in Alpine in 2022 was $27,865, which is middle income relative to Arizona, and lower middle income relative to the rest of the US.
+This equates to an annual income of $111,460 for a family of four.
+However, Alpine contains both very wealthy and poor people as well.

-Alpine is an extremely ethnically-diverse town.
+Alpine is a somewhat ethnically-diverse town.
 The people who call Alpine home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Alpine residents report their race to be White.
 Alpine also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 35.46% of the town’s residents.
-Important ancestries of people in Alpine include Scottish, Irish, English, German, and Scots-Irish.
+People of Hispanic or Latino origin account for 13.59% of the town’s residents.
+Important ancestries of people in Alpine include Scottish, German, English, Scots-Irish, and French Canadian.

 The most common language spoken in Alpine is English.
 Other important languages spoken here include Spanish and Italian.